African-American Genealogy – Finding Your Roots

-- Gather together your family’s documents, letters, photographs and memories.
+- Gather together family documents, letters, photographs and memories.
 Organize them using standard genealogical practices and forms.
-Books such as Val Greenwood’s The Researcher’s Guide to American Genealogy (3rd ed., Genealogical Publishing Co., 2007) and George Morgan’s How to Do Everything with Your Genealogy (McGraw/Hill Osborne, 2004) will assist in this process.
+Books such as Val Greenwood’s The Researcher’s Guide to American Genealogy (3rd ed., Genealogical Publishing Co., 2005) and George Morgan’s How to Do Everything with Your Genealogy (McGraw/Hill Osborne, 2004) will assist in this process.

 - As you organize your family archive, begin to verify the information in original sources such as births records, marriage licenses, death certificates, wills, deeds and military records.
-Books such as Elizabeth Petty Bentley’s County Courthouse Book (3rd ed., Genealogical Publishing Co., Spring 2009) and Christine Rose’s Courthouse Research for Family Historians: Your Guide to Genealogical Treasures (CR Publications, 2004) will help you determine where specific records are located.
-You will also want to check online resources such as Family Search, provided by the Church of Jesus Christ, of Latter-day Saints to gain additional clues.
+Books such as Elizabeth Petty Bentley’s County Courthouse Book (3rd ed., Genealogical Publishing Co., 2009) and Christine Rose’s Courthouse Research for Family Historians: Your Guide to Genealogical Treasures (CR Publications, 2004) will help you locate specific records.
+You will also want to check online resources such as Family Search and Ancestry.com.

 After verifying information gathered from your family and documenting the names, dates and geographical locations you’ve discovered, your next step is to research individuals in each census beginning with the 1930 federal census and moving backward in time, generation by generation.
-This information may be accessible online or by using a genealogy program available through many public libraries.
-Try to extend your research backward to the 1870 census, the first census in which recently freed slaves were enumerated.
-Also check the census enumerations for 1860 and 1850, because if your ancestors were free blacks rather than slaves, you may be able to locate them in these earlier censuses.
+This information is accessible online through a personal subscription to Ancestry.com or by using heritagequest.com or AncestryPlus available through many public libraries.
+Try to extend your research backward to the crucial 1870 census, the first census in which recently freed slaves were enumerated.
+Also check the census enumerations for 1860 and 1850, because if your ancestors were free blacks rather than slaves, you may be able to locate them in these earlier, relatively detailed censuses.
 (Be careful with indexing.
-I discovered several families in Princess Anne County, Virginia, who were indexed in the 1860 census as “Filipinos” instead of free blacks as the indexer misread the “fb” notation for “fl.”
-Only by locating the same families in the 1850 census, where they were enumerated clearly as free blacks, was the problem clarified.)
+I discovered several families in Princess Anne County, Virginia, who were indexed in the 1860 census as “Filipinos” instead of free blacks because the indexer misread the “fb” notation for “fl.”
+Only by locating the same families in the 1850 census, where they were enumerated as free blacks specifically, was I able to resolve the problem.)

 In order to search for slaves prior to 1870, you will need to identify the slave owner and continue your research through the records pertaining to that individual.

-- Check the local or state historical society or state archives to see if there are family papers available for any of the slave owners that you uncovered.
-You may also be able to find family papers listed in the National Union Catalog of Manuscript Collections (see a previous article on this blog for more on this research) and the Records of Ante-Bellum Southern Plantations, a microfilm collection that includes manuscripts held in major research libraries throughout the South.
-(This collection is often overlooked and will be the topic of next week’s blog article.)
-Collections of family papers may include diaries with information on slaves as many owners kept records of births and other significant events that affected their slaves.
+- Check the local or state historical society or state archives to see if there are family papers available for any of the slave owners that you identified.
+You may also be able to find family papers listed in the National Union Catalog of Manuscript Collections (the topic of last week’s blog) and the Records of Ante-Bellum Southern Plantations, a microfilm collection that includes manuscripts held in major research libraries throughout the South.
+Collections of family papers may include diaries the provide information on specific individuals, as many owners kept records of births and other significant events that affected their slaves.
 For example, a Martin family farm diary from Princess Anne County, Virginia, included so much information on slaves that a local historian was able to fashion a three-generation pedigree.